Anatomy of a Murder-1959

 The film pushed the envelope and is still enjoyable today.

-Throughout the film, which is admittedly slow at times, the audience finds itself unsure of the guilt of the defendant and is wary and suspicious of him from the start, which makes for great drama.
+Throughout the film, which is admittedly slow at times, the audience finds itself unsure of the defendant’s guilt and is wary and suspicious of him from the start, which makes for great drama.

-The rooting value is with Stewart, who is the hero, and the interesting supporting cast provides deeper layers than similar type films that run the risk of being wordy or preachy.
+The rooting value is with Stewart, the hero, and the interesting supporting cast provides deeper layers than similar type films that risk being wordy or preachy.

 As each new fact or twist and turn arrives throughout the film, it becomes more and more engaging until it reaches a satisfying climax.